Page last updated: 26 July 2023

 Workload and Wellbeing

 The overall pay award for 23/24 provides a pay rise of 5% to 8% for all colleagues - a full breakdown of which can be found on our For Staff website.
-This year the implementation of the national 23/24 pay award has been phased, with an initial uplift paid in February to provide help to staff dealing with cost-of-living pressures.
-The remainder of the award is due to be paid from 1 August.
+The implementation of the national 23/24 pay award was phased, with an initial uplift paid in February to provide help to staff dealing with cost-of-living pressures.
+The remainder of the award was paid from 1 August.
 Many staff also receive annual incremental pay awards which are around 3%.

 Job Security